haneyky/yuzu/index.md

 ---
 I design, I dance, and dabble in the fine arts because if there’s anything I love to do, it is to create.
 As a designer, I look forward to expanding my skills in different areas of design.

-Though I enjoy learning, I do favor specific areas such as branding, video editing, and illustration design.
-I
+Though I enjoy learning, I do favor specific areas such as branding, video effects, and illustration design.